morpho-org/morpho-blue/README.md

 ## Repository Structure

-Morpho Blue is a singleton contract at the `src`'s root: [`Morpho.sol`](./src/Morpho.sol).
-It solely relies on internal libraries in the [`src/libraries`](./src/libraries) directory.
-No external dependency is used.
+[`Morpho.sol`](./src/Morpho.sol) contains most of the source code of the core contract of Morpho Blue.
+It solely relies on internal libraries in the [`src/libraries`](./src/libraries) subdirectory.

-Libaries in the [`src/libraries/periphery`](./src/libraries/periphery) directory are not directly used by Morpho Blue.
+Libaries in the [`src/libraries/periphery`](./src/libraries/periphery) directory are not used by Morpho Blue.
 They are useful helpers that integrators can reuse or adapt to their own needs.

-The `mocks` directory contains contracts designed exclusively for testing.
+The [src/mocks](./src/mocks) directory contains contracts designed exclusively for testing.

-You'll find relevant comments in [Morpho's interface](./src/interfaces/IMorpho.sol), notably a list of assumptions about market creation.
+You'll find relevant comments in [Morpho's interface](./src/interfaces/IMorpho.sol), notably a list of assumptions about market dependencies.

 ## Getting Started